-Quantitative student ratings within the instrument commonly known as Student Evaluations of Teaching Effectiveness (SETEs) are used at San Francisco State University as a primary tool in evaluating instructional faculty for both ordinary and extraordinary employment decisions.
+Quantitative student ratings within the instrument known as Student Evaluations of Teaching, Student Opinions of Teaching or other variants hereafter referred to as SETs are used at CSU campuses as a primary tool in evaluating instructional faculty for both ordinary and extraordinary employment decisions.
 However, these ratings fail to provide actionable data to improve teaching outcomes and student learning outcomes, are demonstrably biased, are statistically meaningless, and fail in numerous other dimensions.
-Scholars have amply documented the harm caused by SETs to women (Austin, 2021; Gelber et al, 2022; Hoorens et al., 2021) and BIPOC (Chavéz, 2020; Lazos, 2012; Wang & Gonzalez, 2020) faculty.
+Scholars have amply documented the harm caused by SETs to women (Austin, 2021; Gelber et al., 2022; Hoorens et al., 2021) and BIPOC faculty (Chavéz, 2020; Lazos, 2012; Wang & Gonzalez, 2020).
 Further, despite prior claims of a high correlation between positive student evaluations and student learning, recent studies found low or even zero correlation, meaning that students do not learn better from instructors who receive positive scores (Stroebe, 2020; Uttl, White & Gonzalez, 2017).
 While some scholars of faculty evaluation propose methods for extracting limited usable insight from SETs while minimizing bias (Kreitzer & Sweet-Cushman, 2021; Linse, 2017), the application of these methods requires considerable additional resources, training and labor, reducing the likelihood that they will be implemented.
-Functionally, quantitative ratings in SETEs constitute an "arbitrary classification," which violates the Equal Protection Clause (XIVth Amendment) of the U.S. Constitution.
+Functionally, quantitative ratings in SETs constitute an "arbitrary classification," which violates the Equal Protection Clause (XIVth Amendment) of the U.S. Constitution.
 Further, the inappropriate use of quantitative ratings erodes faculty confidence in teaching effectiveness assessment systems and attendant faculty retention, promotion, and tenure processes.
 In light of these and other problems, there is no way to recuperate quantitative ratings for any legitimate purpose, and therefore, quantitative ratings must be eliminated from teaching effectiveness assessment practices.

-WHEREAS, the numerical ratings component of the instrument known at San Francisco State University as Student Evaluations of Teaching Effectiveness (SETES) are used as a primary instrument by departments, programs, and colleges at San Francisco State University in the classification of instructional faculty work performance as satisfactory or unsatisfactory, which in turn determines in significant part both ordinary and extraordinary employment decisions (eg. which instructional faculty are retained or not retained, or are granted or denied range increases or promotions; which instructional tenure-track faculty are granted or denied contracts for subsequent semesters or years).
-Therefore, quantitative ratings in SETEs have a profound impact on employment actions related to instructional faculty; and
+WHEREAS, the numerical ratings component of the instrument known as SETs are used as a primary instrument by departments, programs, and colleges at CSU campuses in the classification of instructional faculty work performance as satisfactory or unsatisfactory, which in turn determines in significant part both ordinary and extraordinary employment decisions (eg. which instructional faculty are retained or not retained, or are granted or denied range increases or promotions; which instructional tenure-track faculty are granted or denied tenure; and which instructional lecturer faculty are granted or denied contracts for subsequent semesters or years).
+Therefore, quantitative ratings in SETs have a profound impact on employment actions related to instructional faculty; and evidence - the meta-analyses of SET/learning correlations when prior learning/ability are taken into account - indicates that the SET/learning correlation is zero," and conclude that there is no correlation between SETs to student achievement of learning outcomes (2017); and

-WHEREAS, numerous examinations of student evaluations designed similarly to San Francisco State University's SETES have shown that SETE do not accurately or reliably measure short-term or long-term teaching effectiveness (i.e. what they purport to measure), and in a 2017 "Meta-analysis of faculty's teaching effectiveness," Uttl, White, and Gonzalez argue, "The best evidence - the meta-analyses of SET/learning correlations when prior learning/ability are taken into account - indicates that the SET/learning correlation is zero," and conclude that there is no correlation between SETs to student achievement of learning outcomes (2017); and
+WHEREAS, numerous examinations of student evaluations designed similarly to those in use in the CSU have shown that SETs do not accurately or reliably measure short-term or long-term teaching effectiveness (i.e. what they purport to measure), and in a 2017 "Meta-analysis of faculty's teaching effectiveness," Uttl, White, and Gonzalez argue, "The best